French Canadians: Canada

-French Canadians living in Canada express their cultural identity using a number of terms.
-The Ethnic Diversity Survey of the 2006 Canadian census found that French-speaking Canadians identified their ethnicity most often as French, French Canadians, Québécois, and Acadian.
-The latter three were grouped together by Jantzen (2006) as "French New World" ancestries because they originate in Canada.
+French Canadians express their cultural or ancestral roots using a number of different terms.
+In the 2021 census, French-speaking Canadians identified their ethnicity, in order of prevalence, most often as Canadian, French, Québécois, French Canadian, and Acadian.
+All of these except for French were grouped together by Jantzen (2006) as "French New World" ancestries because they originate in Canada.

 Jantzen (2006) distinguishes the English Canadian, meaning "someone whose family has been in Canada for multiple generations", and the French Canadien, used to refer to descendants of the original settlers of New France in the 17th and 18th centuries.
 "Canadien" was used to refer to the French-speaking residents of New France beginning in the last half of the 17th century.
 The English-speaking residents who arrived later from Great Britain were called "Anglais".
 This usage continued until Canadian Confederation in 1867.
 Confederation united several former British colonies into the Dominion of Canada, and from that time forward, the word "Canadian" has been used to describe both English-speaking and French-speaking citizens, wherever they live in the country.

 Those reporting "French New World" ancestries overwhelmingly had ancestors that went back at least four generations in Canada.
 Fourth generation Canadiens and Québécois showed considerable attachment to their ethno-cultural group, with 70% and 61%, respectively, reporting a strong sense of belonging.

 The generational profile and strength of identity of French New World ancestries contrast with those of British or Canadian ancestries, which represent the largest ethnic identities in Canada.
 Although deeply rooted Canadians express a deep attachment to their ethnic identity, most English-speaking Canadians of British or Canadian ancestry generally cannot trace their ancestry as far back in Canada as French speakers.
 As a result, their identification with their ethnicity is weaker: for example, only 50% of third generation "Canadians" strongly identify as such, bringing down the overall average.
 The survey report notes that 80% of Canadians whose families had been in Canada for three or more generations reported "Canadian and provincial or regional ethnic identities".
 These identities include French New World ancestries such as "Québécois" (37% of Quebec population) and Acadian (6% of Atlantic provinces).